 Varied Carpet Beetle Habitat

 Female beetles in the outdoors actively seek spider webs, bees, wasps, and bird nests to deposit their eggs.
 These nests and webs hold deceased insects, beeswax, pollen, feathers, and other debris that can nourish the beetle larvae.
 Varied carpet beetles can go unnoticed in numerous households.
 When their numbers are small, they can actually be advantageous to your home since they effectively decompose decaying organic material and act as a kind of insect janitor.
 Adult beetles typically emerge during the spring or early summer.
 When indoors, you’ll frequently spot them near windows.

 Varied Carpet Beetle Behaviors, Threats, or Dangers

-Carpet beetles are scavengers.
-In homes, particularly large, old homes, this species commonly becomes entrenched in attics feeding on dead insect remains; it then moves down into the home to infest Oriental rugs, wall hangings, and wood-based wall-to-wall carpeting.
-The varied carpet beetle has been recorded feeding on a great variety of animal and plant products such as carpets, woolen goods, skins, furs, stuffed animals, leather book bindings, and dead insects and spiders.
+Carpet beetles have a scavenging nature.
+They frequently establish themselves in homes, especially in spacious, aging houses, where they thrive in attics by consuming deceased insects.
+Subsequently, they migrate downwards and infest Oriental rugs, wall hangings, and wall-to-wall carpets made of wood materials.
+The varied carpet beetle has a documented history of feeding on a wide range of animal and plant items, including carpets, wool products, skins, furs, stuffed animals, leather book covers, and deceased insects and spiders.
 If you believe that your home has fallen victim to a carpet beetle infestation, contact a beetle control expert.